Abigail-McClure/batchPhotoEditor/README.md

 SUPABASE_SERVICE_KEY=<your-service-role-key>
 ```

-> Use the **service role** key here (not the anon key) — the worker bypasses RLS to update image rows.
+> Use the **service role** key here (not the anon key); the worker bypasses RLS to update image rows.

-Install dependencies and start the worker:
+Install dependencies and start the pythonworker:

 ```bash
 cd worker